pascalr/admin/docs/grant_application.md

 In the best of worlds, the machine would also include a tiny dishwasher that self-cleans the containers and the tools it uses.

 A great advantage of cooking with pantry ingredients is that they are generally very environmentally-friendly like beans, grains and flours.
-Plus, is that it is very economical.
+Plus, it's very economical.
 I am always designing my product with price in mind.
 I want my product to be an investment that saves you money in the long run by cooking cheap basic ingredients.

 I want to make it more easy to eat vegetarian than to eat meat.
 For example, to make hamburgers, you need ground beef which has a low shelf life.
 You can freeze it, but then you have to think in advance to unfreeze it.
 With vegetarian burgers and my product, you can always eat hambugers.
 Just add "chickpea burgers" to your calendar, and the robot will soak and cook the beans.
-It will prepare the whole burger mixture by mixing seasonings.
+It will prepare the whole burger mixture by mixing with seasonings.
 The only thing left will be to shape and cook the burgers.

 To summarize, I want people to be able to eat earth-friendly food easily and to reduce the amount of food packaging by cooking with a pantry robot.